 Alternative Dispute Resolution Program

-The Board established the ADR program in response to the success experienced by other federal agencies and the federal courts in settling contested cases through ADR, as well as the success of the NLRB’s own settlement judge program at the trial level.
+The Board established the ADR program in 2005 in response to the success experienced by other federal agencies and the federal courts in settling contested cases through ADR, as well as the success of the NLRB’s own settlement judge program at the trial level.
 ADR programs provide the parties with several benefits, including savings in time and money, greater control over the outcome of their cases, and more creative, flexible, and customized resolutions of their disputes.
 Settlement discussions conducted with the assistance of an ADR mediator tend to broaden resolution options, often going beyond the legal issues in controversy, and can be particularly useful where traditional settlement negotiations are likely to be unsuccessful or have already been unsuccessful.

 If you have any questions regarding the ADR program, or wish to participate in the program, you may contact the Office of the Executive Secretary at (202) 273-1940.